School of Psychology - Leading psychological science, scholarship and practice

 Room: HSB 526

 Interested in a PhD working with me?
-Please feel free to contact me if you are interesting in pursuing a PhD with me, and would like to discuss possible areas of supervision in social psychology, personality, health and wellbeing, or environmental psychology.
+Please feel free to contact me if you are interested in pursuing a PhD with me, and would like to discuss possible areas of supervision in social psychology, personality, health and wellbeing, or environmental psychology.
 PhD students working with me will also have the opportunity to be involved with the New Zealand Attitudes and Values study, and to analyse nationally representative and longitudinal data from this study as part of their thesis.
+If you are interested in working on a PhD with me, then please have a look at the New Zealand Attitudes and Values lab page, and the NZAVS graduate lab page to get an idea of the types of research projects that I and my lab group work on.

 My research focuses on modelling longitudinal change using data from the New Zealand Attitudes and Values Study.
 The topics I study include research on the causes and expression of sexist and racist beliefs, the effects of experiences of different types of discrimination on subjective wellbeing and psychological adjustment, and the personality and situational factors that predict prejudice and discrimination more generally.
 I am particularly interested in modeling change in ideology and intergroup attitudes over time.
 I also have a strong interest in research methods, and have expertise in techniques such as multilevel random coefficient modeling, structural equation modeling, latent growth modeling, latent class analysis, item response theory and meta-analysis.
 From time to time I run workshops teaching these methods.